ibm-cloud-docs/openwhisk/prep.md

 ### Packaging large Python dependencies in a custom Docker image
 {: #prep_python_docker}

-{{site.data.keyword.openwhisk_short}} has a limit of 48 MB for app code.
+{{site.data.keyword.openwhisk_short}} has a size limit for the app code, see maximum `codeSize` described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions).
 However, you can install large packages and dependencies into a custom Docker image and deploy it with your app code when you create an action.
 You can then import the packages at run time.

 In this example, install large Python packages such as `matplotlib` and `seaborn` to build a {{site.data.keyword.openwhisk_short}} web action that generates a PNG file of a joint plot with `seaborn`.

+**Before you begin**

-Before you begin, review the packages that are included with the [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
+- Review the packages that are included with the [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.
+- The following steps assume a Linux based distribution on a processor with AMD64-based architecture to run the commands.

 Only public Docker images are supported.
 {: note}